Skip to content

 The garden space at Cherryburn is an accessible space with more seating, wheelchair-friendly and pushchair-friendly paths, ready to welcome you.

-Our gardener is busy doing prep work for our mass bulb planting project in 2025.
+Our gardener is busy doing prep work for our mass bulb planting project this spring.
 The bulbs will include crocus, camassia, fritillaria and hyacinthoides (british bluebells).

 Our gardener uses the 'no dig' method - using a cardboard layer to supress weeds with leaf mulch and compost on top .
 This feeds the soil without disturbing it and means that chemicals are not needed in those harder to control areas.